What is the cause of Heel Pain?

 Stretching of the arch of the foot and the calf is advisable in order to help relieve heel pain, however it is important not to over stretch.
 It may be advisable to advise to stretch more gently, but more often.

 It is important to strengthen the foot although this must be carried out at the appropriate point during the rehabilitation process.
 The clinician will be able to offer advice on how to strengthen the foot and lower leg in order to reduce heel pain.

 Treatment of Heel Pain: Restoring Foot Position

 Other that rest and reduced weight bearing, the most obvious solution when treating heel pain is to restore the position of the foot, as this will reduce the stress applied to the area of injury.
-Foot posture is restored either by wearing prescribed foot orthotics or following FMT (Foot Mobilisation Technique) treatment in conjunction with a foot and lower leg strengthening programme.
+Foot posture is restored either by wearing prescribed foot orthotics or following Foot Mobilisation treatment in conjunction with a foot and lower leg strengthening programme.

 Treatment of Heel Pain: Restoring Foot Position in the Over Pronated Foot